 For implementation details, keep the API article separate from the free-access decision.
 The deeper developer next step is an API route comparison or integration guide, not a longer free-credit table.

-Runway "Unlimited" is paid-plan language, not unlimited-free Seedance
+Runway access is paid-plan and Explore Mode language, not unlimited-free Seedance

 "Unlimited" is the easiest word to misread.
-Runway's current pricing page lists a Free plan with one-time credits, and it lists third-party video models such as Seedance 2.0 under paid Standard and higher plans.
-Its Unlimited tier uses unlimited video-generation wording in an Explore mode at relaxed rate.
-That can be valuable for heavy creative work, but it is still a paid-plan contract.
+Runway's current pricing page lists a Free plan with 125 one-time credits, then paid Standard, Pro, and Max plans.
+Runway's Seedance 2.0 help page says Seedance 2.0 is currently available to Standard plan or higher, and that Explore Mode supports 480p/720p while 1080p uses Credits Mode.
+That can be valuable for heavy creative work, but it is still a paid-plan contract with mode and resolution boundaries.

 So if a page or video says "Seedance 2.0 unlimited free," do not evaluate the phrase as a slogan.
 Turn it into four questions:

 A claim that fails any of those tests can still be useful as a lead, but it should not become your budget.
-Most "unlimited" claims collapse into one of three ordinary cases: a paid unlimited plan, a relaxed-rate queue, or a provider-specific promotional balance.
+Most "unlimited" claims collapse into one of three ordinary cases: a paid plan, a relaxed or constrained generation mode, or a provider-specific promotional balance.
 None of those equals a universal unlimited-free Seedance 2.0 account.

 The same rule applies to free-credit landing pages.
 A provider may give starter credits to attract new users.
 That can be worthwhile if the provider is clear about model coverage, generation limits, payment method, refund rules, and output rights.
 But the credit belongs to that provider's service.
 It should not be repeated as an official ByteDance or BytePlus free quota unless the official route itself says so.